 GRE Search Service – Diversity data

 In an effort to increase the quality and diversity of our graduate students, the Graduate School is experimenting with a university subscription to the GRE Search Service.
-We will pull targeted data sets, which your graduate program can access at no charge.
+We will pull targeted data sets, which graduate programs can access at no charge.

 This service will be limited to diversity criteria, defined in more detail below.
 It will also be a chance for programs to learn more about the GRE Search Service and determine if it is a useful tool for more comprehensive recruiting.